What is Strata?

 - The vehicle access gates

-When you buy a strata lot you will be required pay a fee to your Strata Company commonly called a “levy” which is generally issued each quarter.
+When you buy a strata property you will be required to pay a certain amount to your Strata Company commonly called a “levy” which is generally issued each quarter.

-These levies are to raise funds to pay for things like:
+These levies are to raise fund to pay for things like:

 - Maintenance and upkeep of the common property